Why should I study this course?

 Module 2: Foundations in chemistry

-This module acts as an important bridge into AS and A Level Chemistry from the study of chemistry within science courses at GCSE level.
-This module provides you with a knowledge and understanding of the important chemical ideas that underpin the study of AS Chemistry.
+This module acts as an important bridge into A Level Chemistry from the study of chemistry within science courses at GCSE level.
+This module provides you with a knowledge and understanding of the important chemical ideas that underpin the study of A Level Chemistry.

 Module 3: Periodic table and energy

 The focus of this module is inorganic and physical chemistry, the applications of energy use to everyday life and industrial processes, and current environmental concerns associated with sustainability.
-This module provides you with a knowledge and understanding of the important chemical ideas that underpin the study of inorganic and physical chemistry.
+This module provides you with a knowledge and understanding of the important chemical concepts in the study of inorganic and physical chemistry and the application of these concepts to industrial processes and technology, such as smart materials and nanotechnology.

 Module 4: Core organic chemistry

 This module introduces organic chemistry and its important applications to everyday life, including current environmental concerns associated with sustainability.
-The module provides you with a knowledge and understanding of the important chemical ideas that underpin the study of organic chemistry.
+The module provides you with a knowledge and understanding of organic chemistry and how this relates to the biological world and the manufacture of useful chemicals such as therapeutic drugs and sustainable materials.

 Year 2 units: